AP source: Spurs' Becky Hammon plans to interview with Bucks

-MILWAUKEE — San Antonio Spurs assistant Becky Hammon plans to interview for the Milwaukee Bucks' coaching job, a person familiar with the search told The Associated Press.
+MILWAUKEE — A person familiar with the search tells The Associated Press that San Antonio Spurs assistant Becky Hammon plans to interview for the Milwaukee Bucks' coaching job.

 The person requested anonymity because the team does not comment on potential candidates.